Data review shows short-haul change won’t decrease safety, FMCSA says

 August 16, 2019

-Based on a review of crash data, the Federal Motor Carrier Safety Administration said its proposal to lengthen short-haul drivers’ maximum on-duty period from 12 to 14 hours and extending the air-mile radius form 100 to 150 will not negatively affect safety.
+Based on a review of crash data, the Federal Motor Carrier Safety Administration said its proposal to lengthen short-haul drivers’ maximum on-duty period from 12 to 14 hours and extending the air-mile radius from 100 to 150 will not negatively affect safety.

 “Using data from the FMCSA Motor Carrier Management Information System, the agency analyzed concrete mixer crashes before and after the FAST Act allowed ready-mix concrete operators up to 14 hours to return to their work reporting location under the short-haul provision,” the FMCSA stated in its notice of proposed rulemaking.
 “A review of the MCMIS crash data found that extending the short-haul exemption from 12 to 14 hours did not statistically increase the share of concrete mixers involved in crashes.”